-- "FOR" the re-election of each of Dr. Samuel L. Barker, and Karin L. Walker, nominees for Class 1 directors; - "FOR" ratification of the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2022; - "FOR" approval of a proposed amendment to the Company's 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 500,000 shares; and - "FOR" the compensation of our named executive officers, as disclosed in this proxy statement.
+"FOR" the re-election of each of Spiro Rombotis and Dr. Brian Schwartz, nominees for Class 2 directors;

+- "FOR" the ratification of the appointment of RSM US LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; - "FOR" the approval of the amendment to our 2018 Equity Incentive Plan to increase the number of shares of Common Stock available for the grant of awards by 900,000 shares; and - "FOR" the compensation of our named executive officers, as disclosed in this proxy statement.

-As a holder of Preferred Stock, the Board of Directors makes a recommendation "FOR" the election of Dr. Kenneth M. Ferguson as Class 1 director.
+As a holder of Preferred Stock, the Board of Directors makes a recommendation "FOR" the election of Dr. Samuel L. Barker as Class 2 director.

-If any other matter is properly presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed on the proxy card in accordance with his or her best judgment.
-At the time this proxy statement was first made available, we knew of no matters that need to be acted on at the annual meeting, other than those described in this proxy statement.
+If any other matter is properly presented at the annual meeting, your proxy provides that your shares will be voted by the proxy holder listed in the proxy in accordance with the proxy holder's best judgment.
+At the time this proxy statement was first made available, we knew of no matters that needed to be acted on at the annual meeting, other than those described in this proxy statement.